Do Different Tracking Tasks Require Different Appearance Models?: Ablations for the Reconstruction Similarity Metric (RSM)

 \section{Ablations for the Reconstruction Similarity Metric (RSM)}

-In Section~\ref{sec:asso} we claimed that the good tracking performance of UniTrack on association-type tasks is largely attributed to the proposed Reconstruction Similarity Metric (RSM).
-In this section, we provide results of several baseline methods in order to validate its the effectiveness.
+In Section~2.4 we claimed that the good tracking performance of UniTrack on association-type tasks is largely attributed to the proposed Reconstruction Similarity Metric (RSM).
+In this section, we provide results of several baseline methods in order to validate the effectiveness of RSM.
 These baseline are described below.

 \textbf{Center feature (CF).} For a given observation feature $d_j \in \mathbb{R}^{s_{d_j}\times C}$ of a bounding box or a mask, we compute the location of its center of mass and extract the corresponding point feature (a single $C$-dim vector) as representation of this observation.
 Cosine similarity is computed to measure how likely two observations belong to the same identity.
-Using CF to represent an object is a straightforward strategy, widely used in tracking tasks~\cite{centertrack,jde,fairmot}.
-The benefit of CF is that it can handle objects in any observation format, \eg boxes or masks, while the clear drawback is that it cannot represent an object in its entirety.
+Using center feature to represent an object is a straightforward strategy, widely used in tracking tasks~\cite{centertrack,jde,fairmot}.
+The benefit of CF is that it can handle objects in any observation format, \eg boxes or masks, while the drawback is also obvious: it is a local feature and cannot represent the complete information of the object.

 \textbf{Global feature (GF).} For a given observation feature $d_j \in \mathbb{R}^{s_{d_j}\times C}$, we concatenate the $s_{d_j}$ point features and obtain a single global feature vector with length $s_{d_j} C$.
 Cosine similarity is computed to measure how likely two observations belong to the same identity.
 Note that only representations with fixed $s_{d_j}$ are feasible in this case.
 For this reason, we only provide results for GF on the MOT task, where observations are bounding boxes that can be resized to a fixed size.
-The benefit of GF is that it preserve complete information of the observation, while the main drawback is that local features may not align across samples.
-Therefore, global feature is most applicable in cases where samples are aligned with a pre-processing step, \eg in face recognition~\cite{cdfr}.
+The benefit of GF is that it preserve complete information of the observation, while the main drawback is that local features may not align between a pair of samples.
+Therefore, global feature is only applicable in cases where samples are aligned with pre-processing, \eg in face recognition~\cite{cdfr}